qapage/qapage.github.io/_posts/2018-10-20-Benchmarks-for-the-win.md

 ---
 layout: post
-title: The Attach of the Killer B(enchmark)s
+title: The Attack of the Killer B(enchmark)s
 categories: [testing, performance]
 tags: [testing, performance]
 ---

 #### What is a benchmark anyway?
 Bencharking tests performance in a controller manner, allowing limits to be understood and degradation/service limiting happens.
+Knowing these limits before you encounter them in production is great.

+Why do we benchmark?
+Some reasons include:
+* Tuning: To find out whats slow and tune it.
+* Development: Using a suite of non functional (performance) tests during development would help avoid performance issues (and regressions) from creeping in as we add more code/features.
+* Capacity Planning: determining system and application limits for capacity planning, to provide data models or for finding these limits directly.
+* Prototyping: In some cases, developing benchmarks with Proof of concepts might be required (or encouraged) before the full product is developed.

 #### Types of benchmarks
 Depending on the type of workload they test, there is a spectrum of